How to onboard & induct new staff - main region

-- Create an opportunity for an early win: When assigning initial work tasks, allocate one that will lead to an early success.
-This will build your new employee’s confidence in their role.
+- Create an opportunity for early wins: When assigning any initial tasks, it helps to allocate objectives that will result in short-term wins for your new employee to help raise their confidence.

-- Communicate longer-term expectations: Importantly, you should also clearly set out your expectations for your new staff member’s performance in not just the short term, but also the medium and long terms.
-Make sure they understand exactly what output is expected of them over time and what constitutes success longer term.
+- Communicate longer-term expectations: You should also clearly set out your expectations for your new staff member’s performance in the medium and long terms.
+Make sure they understand exactly what output is expected of them over time and consistently check in to see how they are progressing.

 - Communicate your management style: Every leader has their own management style.
-To avoid any confusion or embarrassment, take a few minutes to share yours with your new employee.
-Be honest about your strengths and weaknesses, your hot buttons and any sensitivities in the team.
+Ensure you take a few minutes to share yours with your new employee.
+Be honest about your strengths and weaknesses and how you can both set up the relationship for success.